 Kubernetes virtual network, you have to expose the Pod as a

-From your development machine, you can expose the Pod to the public internet
+Expose the Pod to the public internet using the

 kubectl expose command: